parse-community/Parse-Swift/MIGRATION.md

 # Known Issues

-These following issues are important to consider before migrating.
+The following issues are important to consider before migrating.

 ## Installation